A total of $266 million in American lottery jackpots is up for grabs this week and you can win it from the Philippines!

 Get your official US Powerball and Mega Millions tickets playing the lottery online with theLotter.
 It is easy, safe, and legal.

 The American Powerball and Mega Millions lotteries are known worldwide for their incredible jackpots.
-In this week’s draws, their accumulated jackpots are worth $266 million USD (?12.9 billion).
+In this week’s draws, their accumulated jackpots are worth $266 million, equivalent to P12.9 billion!

 Amazingly, you don’t need to travel to the United States, nor be an American citizen or resident, to take a chance on winning Powerball’s $137 million jackpot and the $129 million Mega Millions jackpot.